 RECONSTITUTION OF THE DOMUS VILLA ROMA A living room is reconstituted with respect of the volume of the time-narrow with a high ceiling.
 One of the walls is decorated with a significant wall painting whose missing parts are replaced by projected images.
 THE PENTHEUS MOSAIC The statue of Neptune, with its admirable restoration work, is followed by the magnificent 35-square-metre Pentheus mosaic.
 It is from the beginning of the 3rd century AD and was discovered in 2006 during excavation work for an underground car park in Avenue Jean-Jaurès.
 It is impressive because of its size, composition and colours and the astonishing vivacity of the composition showing the mythological story of Pentheus.
 Son of the maenad Agave, he was put to death by his own mother for having defied Dionysus.

 PAINTING AND MOSAIC The route of the visit continues on a mezzanine 2.70 metres above the general level of the exhibition.
 An area is devoted to the interior layout and decoration of homes.
-Visible only from the threshold to the space in order to clearly separate existing elements from created scenography, a remarkable cubiculum (bedroom) with so-called 'Brignon' decoration has been reconstituted.
-The smaller mosaics with frequently delicate motifs ornamented with details (often the central panels of large mosaics), are displayed on the floor of the mezzanine while several large mosaics are shown on the double height surface of the façade on the garden side.
-As they are set back from the mezzanine they can be seen as a whole.
-The superb mosaic with Bellerophon as the theme is displayed in a special manner.
+Visible only from the threshold to the space in order to clearly separate existing elements from created The superb mosaic with Bellerophon as the theme is displayed in a special manner.
 Placed on the ceiling of the tunnel of a subsequent sequence covering the cult of gods, this mosaic was found in 1950 during works carried out in Boulevard Gambetta.
 The central panel in small cubes of marble shows a famous mythological scene: the fight between Bellerophon and the Chimaera.
 Its large size (nearly 14 square metres), decorative design, the technique used and its state of conservation make it an exceptional item.
-This space is good for a contemplative pause before coming down from the mezzanine and continuing the visit.
-DAILY LIFE This section is explored by themes: education, leisure, body care, use of the area, etc. Interactive facilities linked to specific display cases show clothes, games, food, etc. in a playful manner.
-COINS We are now beneath the mezzanine.
-Coins are displayed in several ways.
-A series of large sheets of glass makes a chronological frieze of the Roman emperors and the coins associated with them; as they were depicted on the coins it is easy to follow the series in time.
+This space is good for a contemplative before coming pause down from the mezzanine continuing and the visit. the Roman emperors and the coins associated with them; as they were depicted on the coins it is easy to follow the series in time.
 Two hanging showcases contain a very dense sample of the museum's collection.
 Magnifying glasses are provided for close examination of certain remarkable coins.
 The well-known Nîmes as has a cabinet of its own.
-A circular screen opposite explains its history and anecdotes about it as was to become the emblem of the town.
+A circular screen opposite explains its history and anecdotes about it-as was to become the emblem of the town.